 It remains to be seen how the change will impact auto insurance lawsuits in reality.
 Regardless, if you or someone you love was injured in an accident, you have the right to hold the responsible party accountable.

-Contact the car accident lawyers at Greg Monforton & Partners for a free review of your claim today.
+Contact a Windsor personal injury lawyer at Greg Monforton & Partners for a free review of your claim today.